yeager620/volsurf-rs/README.md

 # Options-RS

-A Rust library for options pricing, volatility surface calculations, and market data processing using Alpaca Markets API.
+A Rust library for options pricing, volatility surface calculations, and market data processing.
+It now includes an E*TRADE API client for option chains in addition to the Alpaca integration.

 ## Features

 - Low-latency Alpaca Markets API client for options data
+- OAuth-signed E*TRADE REST client for option chains and quotes (sandbox by default)
 - Options pricing and implied volatility calculations
 - Volatility surface construction and visualization
 - High-performance data processing with Polars